Zbeyer/Game-Developers-Support-Group/becoming-a-game-dev.md

 ### Writing Algorithms
 * Use sites such as projecteuler.net for practice problems.
 * https://www.toptal.com/developers/sorting-algorithms
+* Introduction to Algorithms is a book by Thomas H. Cormen: https://www.amazon.com/Introduction-Algorithms-Second-Thomas-Cormen/dp/0262032937

 ### Software Design Pattern
 * Practice and understand practical implementations of common design patterns: